Are you seeking the right way to find a good job in the UK from Nigeria?

 A visa is not a guarantee of employment, it’s just a document that allows you to enter a country and work there.

-It does not guarantee that you will find work once in the UK either, but it does help with getting your foot in the door at least.
+It does not guarantee that you will find work once in the UK either, but it helps with getting your foot in the door at least.

 3. Work Permits